ULHPC/tutorials/advanced/Python/README.md

 **QUESTIONS**

-* Why did the execution failed ?
+* Why did the execution fail ?
 What is the problem ?

 We need to install the numpy library.
 Hopefully, numpy is available as a module on iris cluster.
 Use the commands from `example2` to: